 On the rough side of the chicken, place the basil leaves and then cover with thinly sliced prosciutto.
 Place them in the refrigerator for about 10 minutes.

-Step 2: Cut the chicken in half and dredge in a little flour and cook over medium heat in a large skillet for about 2 minutes on each side depending, on how thin they are.
-Remove to a plate while you make the sauce.
+Step 2 – Cut the chicken in half and dredge in a little flour and cook over medium heat in a large skillet for about 2 minutes on each side depending, on how thin they are.
+Use a meat thermometer and remove with it registers 155º.
+They will cook some more at the end.
+Remove to a plate while you make the sauce and cover with tin foil to keep it warm.

-Step 3: For the chicken saltimbocca sauce, add wine to the skillet and let it cook off, then add drained artichokes and chicken broth and let it simmer until reduced.
+Step 3 – For the chicken saltimbocca sauce, add wine to the skillet and scrape up all the brown bits that got stuck on the bottom of the pan.
+Let the wine cook off, then add drained artichokes and chicken broth and let it simmer until reduced.
 Add the chicken back to the skillet to re-heat.

 The USDA recommends cooking chicken breasts until the internal temperature is 165º.
 However, the chicken breasts will continue to cook in this recipe so I remove them from the skillet when they are 155-160º.